mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 # Editing a CNAME

 1. In the left pane, click **CNAMEs**.
-2. Click the CNAME you want to edit,
+2. Click the CNAME you want to edit.
    <br><U>OR </u></br>
    Click the **Actions** drop-down list for the CNAME you want to edit, and then select **Edit**.<br>
 3. At the top right of the form, click the **Edit** button.